democrobot/democracrm/docs/features/places.md

 ## Regions

 Regions are user-defined groups of boundaries (of the same level) that can be used for organizing purposes within an organization account.
-Multiple regions can be created within an organization account, and assigned to any records that support them.
+Multiple regions can be created within an organization account, and assigned to the record types below.

+### Organizations

+Organization records used to track other organizations can have a region linked to them.
+This is helpful, for example, to know in what communities a partnering organization is active in.

+### Chapters

+Chapters are specifically formed to subdivide an organization's territory into regions, such as to build up the base of people involved in each area and coordinate efforts for large campaign actions.
+A region must be added to each chapter when created.

+!!! warning

+    Regions assigned to chapters will be validated to ensure they do not overlap with the regions of existing chapters.

+## Region Groups

+Region Groups are available to help organize Regions, when necessary.

 ## Sites

+Sites are specific points that can be mapped.
+They can be addressable, by street address, such as a building, or they can be based on coordinates, such as a rally point for a campaign action.

+## Site Groups

+Site Groups are available to help organize Sites, when necessary.

 ## Locations

+Locations are areas within a Site.
+They can be hierarchical.